RogerBaklund/LayoutProcessor/README.md

 overriding defaults.
 For instance `'_init'` could be used to load required PHP libraries and to set global variables and similar, and `'_main'` could be used to define the page template.
 You would allways use the same `'_init'`, but `'_main'` could be overridden for different types of pages (web/mobile/ajax etc).
-Both could contain additional layouts which may be overridden for different pages or different parts of the application.
+Both could contain additional calls to layouts which may be overridden for different pages or different parts of the application.

 ---